laisee/rektbitmex/README.md

 If these are not provided, comment out the call that sends Twitter updates.

 All liquidations will be stored in sqllite local DB (see rekt.sqlite).

 Log file named rektrunner.log will capture calls to bitmex.com
-Some code is included to ensure only one instance of the bot runs.
-Its not completed and doesn't make any difference to runtime.

 Run the bot by executing command: "python rektrunner.py"